Youtube vs. Vimeo for schoolsDecember 2, 2020

 Which platform should you choose?

-Although there is no one-size-fits-all approach, it’s important to decide what’s most important to your school for the success of your video marketing strategy.
-It’s no question that YouTube organically drives more views to your video content through its huge audiences and SEO benefits.
-So if it’s important to have a channel with larger organic engagement and the ability to run video ads it's a good indication you should choose YouTube despite it’s advertisements and highly competitive content.
-Otherwise, Vimeo makes the most sense despite it’s fees, it provides a very professional ad-free experience for your school’s video content.
+There is no one-size-fits-all approach, so it’s important to consider the factors that will have the biggest impact on your school’s marketing strategy.
+There’s no question that YouTube organically drives more views, thanks to large audiences and SEO benefits.
+So if it’s important to you to have a channel with larger organic engagement, or the ability to run video ads, then YouTube will likely be your top choice.
+Alternatively, Vimeo makes the most sense despite its fees, as it provides a very professional, ad-free experience for your school’s video content.

-Ready to start creating engaging videos to drive engagement and boost your school's website traffic?
-Check our guide to some of our favourite tools that make creating video in-house easy or get your hands on The Complete Social Media Marketing Toolkit for Schools.
+Ready to create engaging videos that drive engagement and boost your website traffic?
+Check out our guide to our favourite tools for making easy in-house videos.